 - Changes to dwelling to compensate for a disability, such as a hospital bed or mobility devices

 A medical malpractice lawyer will ask for these damages by assessing how much you spent in these categories (or lost, in the case of wages) to date.
 If you expect future medical bills or lost time from work, the court will likely solicit expert testimony.
-You should keep all receipts and bills from your case to determine and recompensate you for those losses.
+You should keep all receipts and bills from your case to determine and compensate you for those losses.

-The second type of damages is called general damages.
+General damages are another common type of damages.
 These comprise non-economic losses, such as loss of enjoyment of life and pain and suffering.
 If the malpractice resulted in an inability to work in the future, or you can no longer work at your former occupation, you can seek compensation for loss of future earnings under general damages.
 Expert testimony is usually solicited for general damages as well.

 If the medical malpractice was extreme or part of a pattern of disregard, intentional actions, or misleading actions, the court may assess punitive damages.
 Punitive damages, as the term implies, punish wrongdoers for their behavior.
-Florida, like several other states, has imposed legal limits on medical malpractice suits.
+Florida, like several other states, has imposed legal limits on medical malpractice lawsuits.
 The damages are capped at $500,000 for a healthcare provider (such as a doctor or hospital) and $750,000 against non-medical practitioners.

-The Statute of Limitations in Med Mal Cases
+The Statute of Limitations in Medical Malpractice Cases